mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 utilization as the size of each partitioned device can be matched in real-time to the workload requesting it.

+Devices represented in DRA doesn't necessarily have to be a single unit connected to a single machine, but can also be a logical device comprised of multiple devices connected to multiple machines.
+Similar to the single device partitioning, users might require either the full multi-host device or a subset.

 As DRA has evolved from what we now call "classic" DRA to "structured parameters" this ability to dynamically partition devices has been lost.
 This KEP proposes a method to bring this capability back within the framework